by-student-2017/OpenCALPHAD-v6-examples/README.md

 ## 2NN MEAM Interatomc Potential
 - https://cmse.postech.ac.kr/home_2nnmeam
-- Note: Since EAM and MEAM consider the influence of the surrounding electron density (and use theoretically supported equations), hybrids that use a combination of these potentials have some theoretical support.
-On the other hand, in the potential of a neural network (NN), the influence of the surrounding electron density not be supported by a theoretical formula, so there is no academic support for using a combination of potentials.
-Many researchers are unaware of the difference between "EAM or MEAM" and NN, so it is necessary to fully explain this point in conference presentations and various application forms.
+- Note: Since EAM and MEAM consider the effects of the surrounding electron density (and use theoretically supported equations), hybrids that use combinations of these potentials have theoretical support.
+On the other hand, in the potential of a neural network (NN), a theoretical formula does not support the influence of the surrounding electron density, so there is no academic support for using the potential in combination.
+Many researchers do not know the difference between "EAM or MEAM" and NN, so it is necessary to fully explain this point in conference presentations and various application forms.

 ## MatCalc Open Databases